oblockton/KickStart-Excel/README.md

   * Now create a pivot chart line graph that visualizes this new table.

 * Create a report in Microsoft Word and answer the following questions...
+* This report can be found here in this repository.

 1. What are three conclusions we can make about Kickstarter campaigns given the provided data?
 2. What are some of the limitations of this dataset?